mrkkrp/markkarpov.com/post/megaparsec-more-speed-more-power.md

 -- etc.
 ```

-`takeWhile1P` will only parse at least one token:
+`takeWhile1P` requires at least one matching token:

 ```haskell
   -- | Similar to 'takeWhileP', but fails if it can't parse at least one